How to pick the best soil type for your plant

 - Ferns like the Rabbits Foot Fern and Maidenhair Fern that need to stay constantly moist

-- Tropical species like the Alocasia and Calathea.
+- Tropical species like the Calathea.

 I know that when I first started my houseplant journey, I assumed you could plant any old plant into any old pot filled with any old dirt.
 Boy was I wrong, and I definitely found out the hard way!